BrockAltug/fullstack/10-sql/tables/README.md

 ## Summary

 This setup for the `books_db` database demonstrates fundamental SQL database management tasks, including creating and deleting databases, defining tables with primary keys, and enforcing data integrity using constraints.
-It provides a basic yet essential foundation for managing structured data within SQL, ensuring reliability and consistency throughout the data management process.
+It provides a basic yet essential foundation for managing structured data within SQL, ensuring reliability and consistency throughout the data management process